abhven/Reinforced_learning/HW2/README.md

-# Reinforcement Learning - HW2 -Abhishek Venkataraman
+# Reinforcement Learning - HW2

 This is the submission towards HW2 of EECS 598 Section 07.
 This file contains the instructions to reproduce the results obtained by me.